Martok: General Martok

 Around 2371, Martok was abducted by agents of the Dominion and replaced with a shapeshifter.
 The exact date of this is unclear.
-The shapeshifter was successful at beginning the war with the Cardassians but inadvertently revealed himself to Odo (who had been misled into believing that Chancellor Gowron was the shapeshifter) at a Klingon award ceremony, and was quickly killed by the Klingons attending the ceremony.
+The changeling was successful at beginning the war with the Cardassians (S4, E1) but inadvertently revealed himself to Odo (who had been misled into believing that Chancellor Gowron was the changeling) at a Klingon award ceremony, and was quickly killed by the Klingons attending the ceremony (S5, E1).

-Martok spent two years in a Dominion internment camp, forced to fight Jem'Hadar soldiers daily in hand-to-hand combat for training purposes.
+The real Martok spent two years in a Dominion internment camp, forced to fight Jem'Hadar soldiers daily in hand-to-hand combat for training purposes.
 Presumably it was during one of these fights that his left eye was gouged out.
 During his confinement, Martok came to respect the indomitable character and fighting qualities of Worf.
 In the episode "By Inferno's Light", Martok escapes and returns to the Alpha Quadrant with Elim Garak, Worf and Julian Bashir, and is made commander of the Klingon forces on Deep Space Nine.

 Weeks after this new assignment, Martok took command of a Klingon Bird-of-Prey, the Rotarran, and made it his personal flagship.
 Initially, the Rotarran's crew were beaten and fatalistic, a fact that was made worse by Martok's apparent reluctance to engage Jem'Hadar forces on their first mission.
 Eventually, a confrontation between Martok and Worf helped rally both the crew's warrior spirit as well as Martok's.
 The mission would conclude with the Rotarran engaging and destroying a Jem'Hadar vessel and rescuing thirty-five crewmen from a disabled Klingon ship.
 A grateful Martok would later invite Worf (who had earlier been stripped of his family name by Gowron) to join Martok's house.